-The 2021-2022 season sees Mr. Madore’s house debut in the world premiere of Giorgio Battistelli’s new opera Julius Caesar with Teatro dell’Opera di Roma, directed by Robert Carsen and conducted by Daniele Gatti.
-Mr. Madore will also make his role debut as Dr. Falke in Die Fledermaus with the Seiji Ozawa Music Academy in Japan.
-Orchestral work includes Handel’s Messiah with the US Naval Academy Orchestra and Orff’s Carmina Burana with the Santa Cruz Symphony, conducted by music director Daniel Stewart.
-Mr. Madore will also join the Cincinnati Conservatory of Music faculty this season, in a newly created position as a performing Associate Professor of Voice.
+The previous season saw Mr. Madore’s house debut in the world premiere of Giorgio Battistelli’s new opera Julius Caesar with Teatro dell’Opera di Roma, directed by Robert Carsen and conducted by Daniele Gatti.
+Mr. Madore made his role debut as Dr. Falke in Die Fledermaus with the Seiji Ozawa Music Academy in Japan.
+Orchestral work included Handel’s Messiah with the US Naval Academy Orchestra.
+Mr. Madore also joined the Cincinnati Conservatory of Music faculty, in a newly created position as a performing Associate Professor of Voice.

 Elliot began the 2019-2020 season with a Kennedy Center debut in Carmina Burana with the National Symphony Orchestra conducted by music director Gianandrea Noseda followed by returns to Florida Grand Opera for the title role in Don Giovanni and to The Metropolitan Opera for Schaunard in La bohème.
 Mr. Madore was scheduled to debut at Calgary Opera as Harlekin in Ariadne auf Naxos.
 Additional debuts would have included Chicago Symphony Orchestra for Carmina Burana conducted by Alain Altinoglu and Cincinnati Symphony for Adams’ El Niño and Estevez’s Cantata Criolla conducted by Juanjo Mena.